Pchambet/gait_analysis/README.md

 ## Project Objective

-The dataset contains 10 knee-flexion gait cycles from 52 healthy participants [cite: 99, 101][cite_start], each walking under 5 different speed constraints (from very slow to high speed).
+The dataset contains 10 knee-flexion gait cycles from 52 healthy participants, each walking under 5 different speed constraints (from very slow to high speed).

 **The core objective was to: Analyze the impact of these speed constraints on a person's gait, using clustering methods to segment and understand pattern changes.**